dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ### 9.1 Exporting the executable bar file

-To export the .bar file, go into the designer dashboard and click the ‘…’ menu on the integration tile and click ‘Export…’
+To export the .bar file, go into the designer dashboard and click the `…` menu on the integration tile and click `Export…`

 <img src="./images/image-20200617152533827.png" alt="image-20200617152533827" width="50%" />

 You’ll get a dialog box.
-Select ‘Export for integration server (BAR)’ and click ‘Export’
+Select `Export for integration server (BAR)` and click `Export`

 <img src="./images/image-20200617152600995.png" alt="image-20200617152600995" width="70%" />

 The browser may prompt you for a download location – otherwise it will place the ‘Car_Insurance_Cognitive_API_Lab_Short.bar’ file in the Downloads directory.

-The ‘Export for IBM managed cloud’ is the YAML source for the flow.
-It’s what we exported to git.
-You can import and export .yaml flows as you wish – they are source, not executables.

 That’s it – we now have our executable flow – let’s see what we need to do to deploy it.